osmlab/osm-slackbot-ansible/README.md

 ```
 ---

-AUTHTOKEN: "XXXX"
+SLACK_AUTHTOKEN: "XXXX"
 ```

 This token will be automatically added to a local_settings.py file on provision.
+The auth token is uniquely assigned to your Slack team, so no other team identifier is needed.

+**Stop words**

+You can edit your stop words, in your all.yml file.

 ### Vagrant